Australian PM strikes conciliatory note over Indonesia executions

 "I want to ensure that as far as is humanly possible, I am speaking out for Australians and for Australian values, but I also have to respect and defend Australia's friendships."

-Indonesian government officials have repeatedly said the planned executions, to be carried out by firing squads, would not be delayed or canceled despite diplomatic pressure.
+Indonesian government officials have repeatedly said the planned executions, to be carried out by firing squads, would not be delayed or cancelled despite diplomatic pressure.
 No date has been set for the executions.

 "We understand the efforts made by Australia to represent their nationals.
 That's the duty of all governments," said Armanatha Nasir, spokesman for Indonesia's foreign ministry.